 Fear is the cheapest room in the house.
 I’d like to see you in better living conditions.

-This is one of my favorite quotes by Hafez, the poet because if you’re like me you felt trapped in this old dingy hotel room of your fear.
+This is one of my favorite quotes by Hafez the poet.
+Because, if you’re like me, you’ve felt trapped in this old dingy hotel room of your fear.
 Stay tuned—on Moxie Talk we’re going to tell you how to walk out of that room and into the penthouse suite and away from your fear.

 Hey everyone I’m Fia Fasbinder and welcome to Moxie Talk where we help you find your voice share your message and lead with confidence.